foxglove1028/agent-meowski/build-it-with-me/README.md

 ##The lessons are as follows:

+###Setup
-###Setup - Setting up the various basic functions/methods of the game such as environment, sound, character, points, movement and task accomplishments.
+*Setting up the various basic functions/methods of the game such as environment, sound, character, points, movement and task accomplishments.*

-####creating the classes for
+####Setup involves creating the classes for:

 * global stuff
 * level requirements/tasks